namugach/dockit/docs/en/MANUAL.md

 # or
 dockit base ls
 ```
-- Displays all available base images with numbers
+- Displays all available base images with numbers.
-- Shows current selected base image with `*` marker
+- Marks the currently selected base image with a `*`.
 - Example:
   ```
      1. * namugach/ubuntu-basic:24.04-kor (currently selected)